Gene editing – UK government announces post-Brexit consultation

-The case of C‑528/16 Confédération paysanne and Others v Premier minister and Others concerned a dispute brought by the French agricultural union, Confédération paysanne, which argued that seed varieties which had been modified so as to be resistant to certain herbicides posed a significant risk to the environment and human safety.
-It sought to compare gene editing techniques to GM practices involving the insertion of a foreign gene.
+The case of C‑528/16 Confédération paysanne and Others v Premier minister and Others concerned a dispute brought by the French agricultural union, Confédération paysanne, which argued that seed varieties that had been modified to be resistant to certain herbicides posed a significant risk to the environment and human safety.
+It sought to compare gene-editing techniques to GM practices involving the insertion of a foreign gene.

 The UK considered that the Directive imposed unduly restrictive regulatory provisions which hindered technological advancements in the field of genetics, and it was suggested that the court's decision was one based on legal interpretation and not on scientific evidence.
 Regardless, in 2018, the UK had no choice but to adopt the CJEU's judgment as a member state of the EU.

 The UK has now left the EU and is free to pursue its own policy decisions on the regulation of gene editing.
 Accordingly, on 7 January 2021, the Environmental Secretary, George Eustice MP, launched the government's consultation at the Oxford Farming Conference which aims to consider how gene editing (and other genetic technologies) should be regulated in the future in the UK.

 The government has indicated that its consultation will consider whether gene editing techniques would benefit from deregulation in the UK.

 Part 1 will focus on the regulation of gene-edited organisms that have been genetically altered in a way that mirrors traditional breeding practices.